IVF with Endometriosis: Everything You Need to Know

 Surgical Treatment

-Laparoscopic surgery to remove endometriotic lesions before starting IVF can improve pregnancy rates, especially in women with advanced stages of endometriosis.
+Laparoscopic surgery to remove endometriotic lesions before starting IVF (Specifically the transfer phase) can improve pregnancy rates, especially in women with advanced stages of endometriosis.

 Do IVF drugs make endometriosis worse?

-It is possible that increased levels of estrogen due to medications used in IVF may temporarily worsen symptoms of endometriosis.
+It is possible that increased levels of estrogen due to medications used in IVF may temporarily worsen endometriosis.

-However, if endometriosis is known or suspected, part of that patient’s IVF protocol would be Orlissa or Lupron for 30-60 days to suppress endometriosis prior to stimulation.
+However, if endometriosis is known or suspected, part of that patient’s IVF protocol often includes a suppression medication for 30-90 days prior to any transfer attempts if no surgery has been performed in the last 6 months.

 Can IVF cause endometriosis?